fleeforezz/Obsidian/Jso_document/06 - Projects/Airport Magament System/Heathrow Airport Management Designs.md

 	+ Notification of which contract is about to expired
 2. **Airport Mangement**
 	User should be able to control over terminal, runway, assign gate:
-	1. Show a list of all arriving airplanes
+	1. Show a list of all current planes have assigned contract
-	2. Show a list of all airplanes on airport
-	3. Show a list of departing airplane
+		+ Flight number (VS3642)
+		+ Airplane type (B747)
+		+ Airplane Name (Virgin Atlantic)
+		+ State
+		+ Stand
+		+ Actual Revenue
+		+ Handling Limit
+		+ Contract ID
+		+ Contract expiration date
+	2. Sort airplane by state
-	4. Show a list of requiring action
+		Show list of state user can enter
+		+ Arrival
+		+ On Stand
+		+ Departure
+		Enter state that user want to sort (State must be match the given state) If the result match and not be empty, show the list of airplanes that have the enterd state status If not match system will send an error message
-	5. Assign stands for arrival planes
+	3. Assign stands for arrival planes
+		+ Enter Flight number user want to assign
+		+ If flight number exist list all available stands (If the current airplane is for passenger boarding list the stand with type passenger only and reverse)
+			+ Stand ID
+			+ Stand Type (For passenger, For cargo)
+			+ Stand classes (A B C D E F G)
+		+ Enter stand ID that available
+		+ If everthing sucess system will send a success assign stand for that flight
+		+ Or else user have to do the process again (From enter flight number to enter stand id)
-	6. Assign ground service for arrival planes
+	4. Assign ground service for arrival planes
-	7. Assign arrival runway for airplanes
+	5. Assign arrival runway for airplanes
-	8. Assign departure runway for airplanes
+	6. Assign departure runway for airplanes
-	9. Assign ground service for airplanes
+	7. Assign ground service for airplanes
 3. **Contract Management**
 	1. Show contracts information:
 		+ Show contact capacity that airport can handle